larsgw/citation.js/README.md

 * `list/wikidata`: List of Wikidata Entity IDs, separated by spaces, newlines or commas.
 Gets and parses the entity data
 * `string/wikidata`: Single Wikidata Entity ID.
 Gets and parses the entity data
 * `api/wikidata`: Wikidata API URL.
 Gets and parses the entity data
-* `json/wikidata`: Wikidata Entity data.
+* `object/wikidata`: Wikidata Entity data.
 Parses the entity data

 ##### <a id="cite.in.type.bibtex" href="#cite.in.type.bibtex">BibTeX</a>
 * `string/bibtex`: [BibTeX](http://www.bibtex.org/) string.
 Parses the data
+* `object/bibtex`: BibTeX JSON string.
+Nothing special, or standardised.
+Parses the data
 * `string/bibtxt`: [Bib.TXT](http://bibtxt.github.io) string.
 Parses the data

 ##### <a id="cite.in.type.bibjson" href="#cite.in.type.bibjson">BibJSON</a>
-* `json/contentmine`: Actually BibJSON, all references to ContentMine will be removed when the parser is fully done.
+* `object/contentmine`: Actually BibJSON, all references to ContentMine will be removed when the parser is fully done.
 Parses the data

 ##### <a id="cite.in.type.csl" href="#cite.in.type.csl">CSL-JSON</a>
-* `json/csl`: [CSL-JSON](https://github.com/citation-style-language/schema#csl-json-schema).
+* `object/csl`: [CSL-JSON](https://github.com/citation-style-language/schema#csl-json-schema).
 Adds the data
 * `array/csl`: Array of CSL-JSON.
 Adds the data

 ##### <a id="cite.in.type.inter" href="#cite.in.type.inter">Intermediary formats</a>